Meet our Head of Art and Design

-Nathan Tromans is Head of School of Visual Communication.
+Nathan Tromans is Head of Art and Design.
 Learn more about his background, his hobbies and interests and what he enjoys about working for the School and the University

 What did you study at University?